Race and Representation: Black Parents’ Hopes for Their Children’s Media (McClain & Mares)

 Marie-Louise Mares and Gayathri Sivakumar published a paper in Developmental Psychology examining how 3- to 5-year-olds make judgments about the reality of fantasy and factual content in educational TV programming and how their judgments predict what they learn from viewing.

-Effects of reality judgments on children’s bonus-sesame-1subsequent use of educational TV content (Bonus & Mares)
+Effects of reality judgments on children’s subsequent use of educational TV content (Bonus & Mares)

 James Bonus and Marie-Louise Mares collaborated with Sesame Workshop to conduct an experiment examining how 3- to 5-year olds’ judgments about what is real and what’s pretend in a clip from Sesame Street predict their subsequent use of that information in a different context.
 This study is published in Communication Research.